sympy/sympy/doc/src/aboutus.rst

 #.
 Chancellor Arkantos: Fixes to the logo
 #.
 Stepan Simsa: Translation of the tutorial to Czech
 #.
 Tobias Lenz: Unicode pretty printer for Sum
 #.
-Siddhu: Documentation fixes for the Physics module
+Siddhanathan Shanmugam: Documentation fixes for the Physics module
 #.
 Tiffany Zhu: Improved the latex() docstring
 #.
 Alexey Subach: Translation of the tutorial to Russian
 #.
 Joan Creus: Improvements to the test runner